-Many homeowners in the Longwood area have heard that they need to replace their HVAC system’s air conditioning filter on a monthly basis.
-However, it is easy for busy people to overlook this task, and some might find that they go several months before remembering to replace their AC filter.
-Others might regularly complete this task on time, but wonder if it’s truly necessary.
+Many homeowners in Florida have heard they need to replace their AC filters every month.
+However, it is easy for busy people to overlook this task; some might find they go several months before remembering to replace their AC filter.
+Others might regularly complete this task on time but wonder if it’s necessary.

-There are a few things to consider when determining a more accurate air conditioning filter replacement schedule.
+There are several things to consider when determining a more accurate air conditioning filter replacement schedule.
 Some of the most common factors that affect how often you should change your air filter are:

-If it’s a full-time residence with more than a single occupant, it’s not recommended you go longer than 90 days without replacing your air conditioning filter.
+For a full-time residence with more than a single occupant, it’s not recommended you go longer than 90 days without replacing your air conditioning filter.

-If the residence is a vacation home where you don’t use the system as much, you could even change the filter every few months.
+If the residence is a vacation home where you don’t use the system as much, you could change the filter every few months.

 If you live in Florida and run your air conditioner all day every day, you would need to change it as frequently as every 30 days.
 You’ll want to check it at least every month to be sure it’s not dirty.